zendframework/zend-config-aggregator/doc/book/config-providers.md

 # Config providers

-`ConfigAggregator` works by aggregating "Config Providers" passed to its constructor.
+The `ConfigAggregator` works by aggregating "config providers" passed to its constructor.
 Each provider should be a callable, returning a configuration array (or a PHP generator) to be merged.